Check-in Kiosk Technical Requirements

 IMPORTANT NOTE

-The Zebra printer must have:
+The Zebra printer must have (at a minimum):

 Link-OS version of Link-OS v6.8